operator-framework/operator-controller/docs/Tasks/installing-an-extension.md

      `version`
      : Optional: Specifies the version or version range you want installed, such as `1.3.1` or `"<2"`.
      If you use a comparison string to define a version range, the string must be surrounded by double quotes (`"`).

+    `namespace_name`
+    : Specifies a name for the namespace in which the bundle of content for the package referenced in the packageName field will be applied.

+    `serviceAccount_name`
+    : serviceAccount name is a required reference to a ServiceAccount that exists in the installNamespace.
+The provided ServiceAccount is used to install and manage the content for the package specified in the packageName field.

     !!! warning
         Currently, the following limitations affect the installation of extensions: